leoemaxie/alx-higher_level_programming/README.md

 * Classes and Objects: Introduction to Object Oriented Programming in Python.
 This is housed in the [0x06-python-classes](/0x06-python-classes) directory.

 * Test-driven Development: Writing tests and testing in Python.
 This is housed in the [0x07-python-test_driven_development](/0x07-python-test_driven_development) directory.

+* M0re Classes and Objects: A deeper dive to Object Oriented Programming in Python.
+This is housed in the [0x08-python-more_classes](/0x08-python-more_classes) directory.